smintio/Portals-Components-SDK/Examples/Backend/DataAdapters/README.md

 Note: some of the interfaces have overlapping signatures, for example both the `IAssetsRead` and `IAssetsInternalProvider` both define the `GetAssetsDownloadItemMappingsAsync` method, and of course it only needs to be implemented once.
 It is, however, still advisable to declare all interfaces in the `DataAdapter`'s signature due to Reflection reasons.

+Smint.io offers two different integration modes.
+Based on the functionality supported by the external system.

+- Live connection

+The data is fetched on demand.
+This will mean that the external system must support feature-rich functionality (e.g. fully translatable metamodel, faceted search and etc)

+- Internal index

+Selected data is analyzed and metadata is captured.
+Thumbnails, video, audio and document renditions are generated and stored by Smint.io  for offline usage.
+Further data synchronization is required via tokens, webhooks or time based intervals.
+Please note that Smint.io does not store original assets.

 Contributors
 ============